 3.6 Wristbands must be worn for the duration of the event.
 Racers and crew members must have their wristbands visible to Pacific Raceways officials.

 3.7 All warm-ups must be confined to the pit area.
 Jacks stands must be used at all times.

-3.8 Competition numbers: Competition numbers are complimentary this season at Pacific Raceways, for racers that compete in the Jr. Drag Racing Series, High School Series and any racer that has a current NHRA ET Bracket Competition Number, if a racer doesn’t have a current NHRA ET Bracket Competition Number, then they must pay a $10 fee and they will be assigned a Pacific Raceways Competition Number for the 2016 season.
-Racers that come out for Wednesdays or Test and Tune will not be charged for a competition number.
+3.8 Competition numbers: Competition numbers are complimentary this season at Pacific Raceways, for racers that compete in the Jr. Drag Racing Series, High School Series and any racer that has a current NHRA ET Bracket Competition Number, if a racer doesn’t have a current NHRA ET Bracket Competition Number, then they must pay a $10 fee and they will be assigned a Pacific Raceways Competition Number for the 2018 season.
+Racers that come out for Test and Tune will not be charged for a competition number.